 Vote-by-Mail ballots are mailed approximately 30 days prior to each election to those voters who have requested a vote-by-mail ballot.
 Vote-by-mail ballots cannot be forwarded.
 Be sure the elections office has your correct mailing address.

-A voter may pick up a ballot for himself or herself at the Supervisor of Elections’ office upon presentation of picture and signature identification.
+A voter may pick up a ballot for themselves at the Supervisor of Elections’ office upon presentation of picture and signature identification.

-A qualified absentee voter may designate in writing another person to pick up a vote-by-mail ballot for him or her.
+A qualified absentee voter may designate in writing another person to pick up a vote-by-mail ballot for them.
 Carry out ballots are available to a designee on Election Day or up to nine days prior to the day of the election.
-The designee may only pick up two (2) vote-by-mail ballots per election other than his or her own, except for ballots picked up for members of his or her immediate family.
-The designee must provide picture identification and the written authorization from the voter and must complete an affidavit, available on our website at https://www.jacksoncountysoe.org/Portals/Jackson/Documents/Affidavit%20to%20Pick-Up%20Vote-By-Mail%20Ballot%20for%20a%20Voter.pdf
+The designee may only pick up two (2) vote-by-mail ballots per election other than the designee's own ballot, except that additional ballots may be picked up for members of their immediate family.
+The designee must provide picture identification and the written authorization from the voter and must complete an affidavit, available on our website at https://www.votejacksonfl.gov/Portals/Jackson/Documents/Affidavit%20to%20Pick-Up%20Vote-By-Mail%20Ballot%20for%20a%20Voter.pdf

 A qualified voter may vote in person at the office of the Supervisor of Elections, Graceville City Hall, or Sneads City Hall; dates and times for early voting are announced by the Supervisor of Elections prior to an election.
 Before receiving the ballot, the voter must present current and valid picture and signature identification, such as a Florida driver’s license or a Florida identification card.

 Voting the Vote-by-Mail Ballot